egonSchiele/salty/README.md

 The difference is, `-d` will show the AST after the first step, whereas `-b` will show the AST after backtracks processed.

+If you want Salty to print every single step as it tries to parse your code, use:

+    DEBUG=1 salty ...

 ## Features